 Baker: We are talking about it right now.
 We are currently writing so hopefully we will have something soon.
 It’s always something that I want to do and I can’t stop making music.
 It means a lot to me that it meant something to you.

-Blast Magazine: You have managed to combine your talents by acting in video games as well as playing on the soundtrack for some of them.
-Would that be something you would want to do again in the future?
+Blast Magazine: You have had the unique opportunity on some of your projects to combine your talents by both acting in video games and performing on their soundtracks.
+Is that something you are interested in doing more of in the future?